-We have a strong management team led by our chairman Mr. Xiande Li and chief executive officer Mr. Kangping Chen, with proven complementary experience in the solar industry, corporate management and development and execution of growth strategies.
-Mr. Xiande Li and Mr. Xianhua Li, the founders of our company, have an aggregate of more than 16 years of experience in the solar industry.
-Mr. Kangping Chen has more than 17 years of experience in the management and operation of solar and other manufacturing businesses.
+We have a strong management team led by our chairman Mr. Xiande $L_i$ and chief executive officer Mr. Kangping Chen, who have proven expertise in the solar industry, corporate management and the development and execution of growth strategies.
+Mr. Xiande $L_i$ and Mr. Xianhua $L_i$ , the founders of our company, have over 16 years of aggregate experience in the solar industry.
+Mr. Kangping Chen has more than 17 years of experience in the management and operation of solar businesses and other manufacturing businesses.

-Under their leadership, we have been able to quickly expand our business from processing recoverable silicon materials in 2006 to producing monocrystalline ingots in 2007, monocrystalline wafers and multicrystalline ingots and wafers in 2008 and solar cells and solar modules in 2009 and solar project development in 2011.
-We have also been able to rapidly grow our production capacity in a cost-efficient manner under their leadership.
-In addition, our management team has demonstrated their ability to respond to the market changes promptly, which has enabled us to achieve sustained and profitable growth even in the face of economic uncertainty.
+Under their leadership, we have been able to quickly expand our business from processing recoverable silicon materials in 2006.
+We began producing monocrystalline ingots in 2007, monocrystalline wafers and multicrystalline ingots and wafers in 2008 and solar cells and solar modules in 2009.
+We began solar project development in 2011.
+We have also been able to rapidly grow our production capacity in a cost-efficient manner.
+In addition, our management team has demonstrated their ability to respond to the market changes promptly, sustaining our growth even in the face of economic uncertainty.
 We believe that our management team possesses the insight, vision and knowledge required to effectively execute our growth strategy in the face of challenging economic conditions.